 - Place the mixture in sunlight for a week.

-Use this mixture regularly to avoid hair fall or grey hair.
+Use this mixture regularly to avoid hair fall or gray hair.
 This will also make your hair black, long and thick.

 8. Skin health